DevInnovationLab/dil-lab-manual.github.io/index.md

 ---

 Welcome to the Development Innovation Lab's Analytics Guide.
-This guide is meant to be used by anyone in the Lab who is working with analytics.
-“Analytics” is a general term that encapsulates processing and managing data, coding, and statistical or mathematical modeling.
-The principles described here apply whenever these three elements are present, no matter what software you are using.
+This guide is meant to be used by anyone in the Lab who is working with analytics and wants their work to be transparent and reproducible.
+"Analytics" is a general term that encapsulates processing and managing data, coding, and statistical or mathematical modeling.
+The materials contained in this guide are meant to be useful whenever these three elements are present, no matter what software you are using.

 ## How to use this guide